Deep knowledge of your business model

 There are different methods of determining and describing your revenue model.
 The most well-known of these is the business model canvas: describing how your company makes money in 9 stages.
 It describes which key resources, technology, and key activities are required.
 Strategy mapping and the balanced scorecard are also especially useful tools.
 All this naturally has to be preceded by scenario thinking and analysis.

 Do you want to know how your company can become truly intelligent and create sustainable business models and increase revenue?
-Read all about it in out Business Intelligence book “The Intelligent Organization” and reach new heights of success.
+Read all about it in our management book Data Science for Decision-Makers & Data Professionals and reach new heights of success.

 The 9 building blocks of the business model canvas